-In fiscal year 2017 the academic programs in major institutions averaged 1,359 hours of instruction and the CTE programs in the major institutions averaged 1,371 hours of instruction.
-The Academic programs in the Correctional Field Units averaged 705 hours of instruction and the CTE programs averaged 420 hours of instruction for fiscal year 2017.
-In fiscal year 2017 the three Detention and Diversion Centers had hours of Academic instruction that averaged 658 hours of Academic Instruction, The one Detention Center that offered Vocational Programs had 703 hours of Instruction.
+In FY2018, the academic programs in major institutions averaged 1,390 hours of instruction and the CTE programs in the major institutions averaged 1,383 hours of instruction.
+The Academic programs in the Correctional Field Units averaged 832 hours of instruction and the CTE programs averaged 475 hours of instruction for fiscal year 2018.
+In fiscal year 2018, the three Detention and Diversion Centers had hours of Academic instruction that averaged 680 hours of Academic Instruction, The one Detention Center that offered Vocational Programs had 761 hours of Instruction.

-The Community education programs had the following overall enrollments and completions:
+The Detention and Diversion programs had the following overall enrollments and completions:

 Program Enrollments Completions

-Academic ABE/GED 1223 30 (Obtained GED)
+Academic ABE/GED 606 30 (Obtained GED)

 Career & Technical Ed.
-616 220
+315 138

 Currently, part-time ABE instructors serve Harrisonburg Men's Diversion Center, Stafford's Men's Diversion Center, Haynesville Work Center, James River Work, Center and Richmond Probation and Parole.
 A full-time ABE program and three Career and Technical programs are offered at Appalachian Detention Center.
-In Fiscal Year 2017 the ABE instructor position at Cold Springs was made a full-time position; recently vacated, it will be re-advertised for a full-time instructor.
-The total number of classroom hours at Chesterfield Detention and Diversion were increased from two (2) to six (6) per week.
-Caroline is currently without a part-time teacher.

 We continue to build community relationships to identify and link returning citizens to resources that can assist them in completing their GED while under supervision.
 This is one of the tasks identified in the Recidivism Reduction Plan.
-We also continue to expand educational software programs that are focused on enhancing student learning experiences, reinforcing teacher led instruction, and adapting lessons according to the student's individual capability.
+We also continue to expand educational software programs that are focused on enhancing student-learning experiences, reinforcing teacher led instruction, and adapting lessons according to the student's individual capability.
 Utilizing more technology in the classroom has promoted higher-level thinking and increased students' digital literacy resulting in the attainment of desirable skills required for the 21st Century productive citizen.